kabanero-io/codewind-che/README.md

 ## Installing on Kabanero

+Prerequisites:

-Prerequisites: Kabanero on Kubernetes (see the [requirements](https://github.com/kabanero-io/roadmap/blob/master/README.md#kabanero-foundation-in-a-kubernetes-cluster-prerequisites))
+- Kabanero on Kubernetes (see the [requirements](https://github.com/kabanero-io/roadmap/blob/master/README.md#kabanero-foundation-in-a-kubernetes-cluster-prerequisites))
+- You have built the `kabanero-che` docker image as described above

 Refer to the [instructions](https://www.eclipse.org/codewind/installoncloud.html) to setup a [Codewind](https://codewind.dev)-ready install of Che.
 Specifically, you should follow the steps for setting up on OKD, but specify a value to the `--image-che` parameter when invoking the deployment script.